MahadevaPra/Shree-Shakthi-Mahila-Sangha/README.md

 Notes
 Ensure that your Apache and MySQL servers are running while using the application.
 If you face any issues, double-check the database setup and ensure all packages are correctly installed.

+For any issues contact me :-
+  Phone : 9741605312
+  E-mail: mahadevaprasadcs23@gmail.com